dconnolly/echo_tls/README.md

 ### Verifying the security properties

+[ProVerif](https://bblanche.gitlabpages.inria.fr/proverif/) should be installed before using our script.
+Do **not** use the source package of ProVerif 2.04.
+Indeed, to run properly our models in ProVerif, we asked the developers of ProVerif to add some features, which they did.
+These new features are currently available only on the official [ProVerif Gitlab](https://gitlab.inria.fr/bblanche/proverif/-/tree/improved_scope_lemma).

+To obtain the source code, you can either:
+- Go to the official [ProVerif Gitlab](https://gitlab.inria.fr/bblanche/proverif/-/tree/improved_scope_lemma).
+Select the branch `improved_scope_lemma` and download the source code from the interface.
+- Clone the repo using `git clone https://gitlab.inria.fr/bblanche/proverif.git` (for HTTPS access) or `git clone git@gitlab.inria.fr:bblanche/proverif.git` (for SSH access)

+To install ProVerif, you need to run the script `./build` from the subfolder `proverif`.
+Finally, our script `run_bench` and our `Makefile` assumes that the executable `proverif` is accessible in your PATH.

 To verify a security property, run the `Makefile` contained in the folder of the corresponding property.
 You can modify the file `config.pvl` in the folder to enable or disable some functionalities.
 An explanation for each variable setting is given as comment in `config.pvl`.

 #### The `run_bench` script